 Two runs stand out from the general trend.
-The weaker feedback run SFE50-SNR3 forms a massive bulge, which leads to the sharp rise of the circular velocity at the center.
+The weaker feedback run SFE50-SNR3 forms a massive bulge, which leads to the sharp rise of the circular velocity at the centre.
 The striking difference with the parallel run SFE50 with the same $\epsff$, where the boost factor is only 5/3 times larger, may seem surprising.
 In the inner few kpc the rotation velocities differ by more than a factor of two.
 A likely cause of such a difference is in the unstable nature of formation of dense stellar clumps.
 If a dense bulge happens to begin forming, as was the case in run SFE50-SNR3, then stellar feedback is insufficient to halt its growth until most of the inner gas is converted into stars.
 In the other case when momentum feedback is always sufficiently strong, massive clumps do not form and subsequent feedback succeeds in regulating star formation.
-The other run that shows a rising rotation velocity towards the center is SFEturb.
+The other run that shows a rising rotation velocity towards the centre is SFEturb.
 The last available output for this run is at a higher redshift than the rest and the magnitude of the velocity increase is relatively small.
 It is difficult to predict whether this increase will persist to later epochs or conform to the other runs.

 The turbulent flows of $\Hm$ gas are highly supersonic.
-The 3D turbulent velocities reach $100-150$~km~s$^{-1}$ and violently stir the gas clouds in the disk.
-These flows are responsible for the thick structure of the gaseous disks of all our simulated galaxies.
-They also create significant vertical motion of the gas clouds.
+The 3D turbulent velocities reach $100-150$~km~s$^{-1}$ and violently stir the gas clouds in the galaxy plane.
+These flows are responsible for the thick structure of the gaseous discs of all our simulated galaxies.
+They also create significant vertical motion of the gas clouds. \\ \\ \\